Space-Eternity-3/SE3-Website/docs/SE3Documentation/SeonLanguage/TransformCommands.md

 - Z: Layer in coordinates

-Note: It's recommended to not set absolute values to over 100, because objects generally fall asleep in that position.
+Note: It's recommended to not set absolute Z values to over 100.

 ## Reset